 If you dig deep enough you will find “Jesus in every book of the Bible.”
 So . . . in veiled form Jesus can be found in each of the 39 books of the Old Testament written before his time on earth.
 And in clear form, the 27 books of the New Testament portion of the Bible (written during his life and shortly thereafter) are all about him.
 The Old Testament is the New Testament concealed; the New Testament is the Old Testament revealed.
 The Old Testament informs the New; the New Testament fulfills the Old.

 Who is Jesus?
 In some way that cannot begin to be explained with limited, finite, and faulty human languages, he is both fully God and fully human.
 He is God the Son.
 As a human, in historical time he was born in Bethlehem, Israel, of a virgin mother named Mary who was impregnated by God’s Spirit.
 He lived a sinless life on earth as a human for 33 years and then was killed.
-Three days later, Father God brought Jesus back to life, and a short while after that Jesus returned to heaven, the unique habitation of God in a “place” called Eternity.
+Three days later, Father God brought Jesus back to life by the power of God the Spirit, and a short while after that Jesus returned to heaven, the unique habitation of God in a “place” called Eternity.

 Jesus’ birth, life, death, resurrection, ascension (and present ministry) were for the sake of all sinful, disobedient and estranged humans, restoring them to full, intimate friendship with God for all time and eternity.
 Through what Jesus has done on our behalf, God is always working out all things for the good of all humans, even though we often don’t understand what he is doing at the time.